denten-books/plain-text/1-metaphor.md

 [telegraph transmission] speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].
-The history of human--computer interaction began with the manipulation of physical switches, first by hand and then by removable storage media like paper tape and punch card.
+The history of human-computer interaction began with the manipulation of physical switches, first by hand and then by removable storage media like paper tape and punch card.
 The next phase was dialogic and conversational in nature.
 Conversational computing introduced the idea of a mediating agent, an interpreter, who could translate from a limited number of natural human language commands into the specialized vocabulary of signals that could alter the machine configuration.
-The "direct manipulation" school of human--computer interaction has led us further towards mimesis, simulating machine states as virtual environments resembling real-world objects and their properties.
+The "direct manipulation" school of human-computer interaction has led us further towards mimesis, simulating machine states as virtual environments resembling real-world objects and their properties.